Kevin McKenzie (dancer): Career

 With the retirement of this wave of leading dancers over the course of the late aughts, McKenzie changed course on the company's policy of importing established stars by opening the Jacqueline Kennedy Onassis School to nurture the company's homegrown talent and appointing Alexei Ratmansky as Artist in Residence to shape ABT's future choreographically.

-In recent years, while the company continues to perform McKenzie's versions of Don Quixote and Swan Lake, his Nutcracker and The Sleeping Beauty have been replaced by Ratmansky's restorations.
+While the company continues to perform McKenzie's versions of Don Quixote and Swan Lake, his Nutcracker and The Sleeping Beauty have been replaced by Ratmansky's restorations.
 Even as he has continued to support Ratmansky's choreographic endeavors, McKenzie has also invested in commissioning new work from female choreographers, particularly Jessica Lang.
 McKenzie stresses the importance of versatility in dancers, and being open to new ideas and training.
 He has stated it is crucial to "produce a dancer who is thoughtful, well-developed, but in the absence of style."
 He also believes that individual teachers create great dancers, not necessarily schools or training programs as a whole.
 McKenzie stresses the importance of dancers bringing their own unique style to pieces.
 He calls on music a lot as a dancer and a choreographer.
 McKenzie usually works with dancers on the classical ballets, but believes dancers have to find what is universally truthful about their interpretations.

 In March 2021, it was announced that McKenzie would step down from the American Ballet Theatre after the 2022 season.